 What are the protocols in the OSI model?

 The OSI model is the reference model for developing network protocols.
 In this tutorial, we will discuss the protocols used in each layer of the OSI model.
 When a protocol is developed according to the OSI model, the first thing is, which OSI layer will provide the service to the new protocol?
 The layer selection will be based on the functionality and network requirements.
-For example, if you want to develop a network protocol which needs only routing functionality for IP packets.
+For example, if you want to develop a network protocol that needs only routing functionality for IP packets.
 Then this will be above the Network layer of the OSI model and if it needs connection-oriented delivery of messages the new protocol will be above the transport layer of the OSI model.
 Following is a list of protocols along with the OSI layer they belong to.

 DHCP OSI layer :